2000 U.S. Open (golf): First round

 Players who started early took advantage of the calm conditions before dense fog came in.
 The second hole proved difficult for many golfers.
 USGA officials changed the hole from a par-5 to a par-4.
 Tiger Woods, with an early starting time, fired a six-under 65 to take the first round lead.
 75 golfers were unable to complete their rounds due to fog and finished Friday morning.
 Local favorite and CBS commentator Bobby Clampett, playing in his first event in 21 months, shot 68 to tie for fourth with Hale Irwin and Loren Roberts, three shots behind Woods.
-Players' Championship winner Hal Sutton tied for seventh after chipping in on the 1st hole for the first ever opening hole eagle in U.S. Open history.
+Players' Championship winner Hal Sutton tied for seventh after chipping in on the 1st hole for the first opening hole eagle in U.S. Open history.